vhadjinonev/GuessTheNumberByVHadjinonev/README.md

 # GuessTheNumberByVHadjinonev
-creating new game Guess The Number
+creating a new game Guess The Number